Your Ultimate US Bucket List

 Planning a visit to Chicago?
 Make sure to read my Chicago guide before you go!

 20. Get your Outdoor Fix at Yosemite National Park

-If you’re looking for an outdoor adventure…then you should consider a road trip to Yosemite National Park.
+If you’re looking for an outdoor adventure vacation in the USA…then you should consider a road trip to Yosemite National Park.
 You’ll feel like you’ve stepped into a postcard with the amazing scenery around you.
 Between the epic rock climbing, hiking, camping, and wandering you won’t want to go home!

 While I personally haven’t been to these last five destinations, no US bucket list would be complete without them.
 So, I’ve included a few adventures I’m dying to check off my bucket list too!

 21. Swim with the Manatees in Crystal River, Florida

 I think swimming with the manatees in Crystal River, Florida would pretty much be the coolest thing ever!!
 I don’t know many places where interacting with animals in the wild is this easy!
 And ethical!
 This would be a major bucket list check for me and I imagine a lot of people!

 Seriously, could they be any cuter??

 Ever since I attended a small local balloon festival I’ve been dreaming of attending the famous Albuquerque International Balloon Festival.
 Each year in October, massive amounts of people flock to Albuquerque, New Mexico for balloon competitions, music concerts, and the highly anticipated mass ascension of balloons.
 I can just image the goosebumps as the balloons lift into the air to the Star Spangled Banner…I mean seriously, how could this not belong on a USA travel bucket list?

 23. Explore Alaska